-We are in discussions with management regarding the auditor remuneration for 2018-19, which is proposed at Audit Scotland's mid-point.
+We are in discussions with management regarding the auditor remuneration for 2020-21 element of the proposed fee.
 Should we be required to undertake significant additional audit work in respect of any of the areas of audit focus or other matters arise, we will discuss with management the impact of this on our proposed fee.